How many smoke detectors do I need to have in my home?

 Smoke detector required on every storey

-Your house must have a smoke alarm on each storey from 1 July 2022.
+Your house must have a smoke alarm on each storey.
 This way you will be alerted more quickly in the event of smoke or fire.

 Install the smoke detector on the hall ceiling